nuxt-modules/eslint/README.md

 - Default: `'.'`

 Specify directories, files, or globs.
 Must be relative to `options.context`.
-Directories are traveresed recursively looking for files matching `options.extensions`.
+Directories are traversed recursively looking for files matching `options.extensions`.
 File and glob patterns ignore `options.extensions`.

 ### `extensions`

 - Type: `String|Array[String]`
-- Default: `'js'`
+- Default: `['ts', 'js', 'vue']`

 Specify extensions that should be checked.